yoctoalex/eap_lab/README.rst

  .. figure:: _figures/Diagram.png

+Lab Environment Setup
+###############################

-2. F5 Cloud Services Portal
+1. F5 Cloud Services Portal
 ***************************

 `a)` Login

-In order to subscribe and use F5 Cloud Services, you need to go to the F5 Cloud Services portal and `log in <http://bit.ly/f5csreg>`_.
+In order to use F5 Cloud Services, you need to be logged in with a valid user account.
+If you need to sign up, or if you already have one, proceed to the `F5 Cloud Services portal <http://bit.ly/f5csreg>`_.

 .. figure:: _figures/1.png

+Once you've logged in with an account, you will be using the user name and password values in the lab to authenticate with the F5 Cloud Services and the API.

 `b)` Subscribe to Catalogs

-In order to make F5 Cloud Services available, you need to subscribe to them.
+In order to access specific F5 Cloud Services, you need to subscribe to the corresponding service catalogs.

-   `1.` Click **Your F5 Cloud** tab in the left navigation panel and you will see the available services, as well as services you have subscription to, if any.
-Then click **Subscribe** for **DNS** and **Essential App Protect** services.
+   `1.` Click on the **Your F5 Cloud** tab in the left navigation panel and you will see the available service catalogs, as well as services you have subscribed to, if any.
+For this lab you will need to click **Subscribe** to **DNS** and **Essential App Protect** services.

    .. figure:: _figures/2.png

-   `2.` You will be asked to add your payment card to cover service usage.
-Note that you pay only for what you use.
+   `2.` You will be asked to add your payment card to cover service usage (you only pay for what you use).
+Note that if you're running this lab at the Agility event, you will be provided with Trial/Free access to the F5 Cloud Servies (speak to the Lab facilitator if you don't have access).

    .. figure:: _figures/3.png

-   After successful subscribing, your services will appear in **Your F5 Cloud** tab.
+   After successful subscribing, your services will appear in the **Your F5 Cloud** tab.
 You will also see their current status.

    .. figure:: _figures/4.png

-   If you need to check your payment information, it is available in **Accounts** tab, **Payment** section.
+   If you need to check your payment information, it is available in the **Accounts** tab, **Payment** section.

    .. figure:: _figures/5.png

-3. Postman Configuration
+2. Postman Configuration
 *********************

 `a)` Download Postman `here <http://bit.ly/309wSLl>`_, open it, create a Postman account if you don’t have one and choose to do so, and sign in.